Gilbertobal/OldBot/README.md

-# OldBot for Tibia 11 & Tibia 10
+# OldBot for Tibia 11 & Tibia 10 - DO NOT USE ON REAL TIBIA, UNFORTUNATELY BATTLEYE IS BANNING THE OLDBOT IN 1 DAY OF USING.

 #Features List: